nbonacchi/ibllib/docs/04_reference.md

 sc = spikes.clusters
 cb = clusters.brainAcronyms
 ```
+*[NB] Shoudn''t it just be `spikes` and `clusters`?
+Having a function called load_object means the star glob pattern is implied no?*
+*[NB] We also want to add a param `default: bool = True` that could be overwritten to load all the attributes even the non default ones*

 #### Listing available data
 The `ONE.ls(eID)` function returns the list of dataset types of a given experiment.